ros-industrial/kuka_experimental/kuka_rsi_hw_interface/krl/README.md

 ##### ros_rsi_ethernet.xml
 1. Edit the `IP_NUMBER` tag so that it corresponds to the IP address (192.168.1.xx) previously added for your PC.
-2. Keep the `PORT` tag as it is (49152) or change it if you want.
-If you choose to change the port, remember that the `rsi/port` parameter of the configuration files inside `/kuka_rsi_hw_interface/test` should correspond to the chosen port.
+2. Keep the `PORT` tag as it is (49152) or change it if you want to use another port.

+Note that the `rsi/address` and `rsi/port` parameters of the `kuka_rsi_hw_interface` must correspond to the `IP_NUMBER`and `PORT` set in these KRL files.

 ##### ros_rsi.rsi.xml
-This file may be edited with application specific joint limits.
+This file may be edited with application specific joint limits in degrees.
-* Edit the parameters within the RSIObject `AXISCORR` to specify joint limits such as **LowerLimA1, UpperLimA1** etc.
+* Edit the parameters within the RSIObject `AXISCORR` to specify joint limits such as **LowerLimA1**, **UpperLimA1** etc. Note that these limits are in reference to the start position of the robot.
-* Edit the parameters within `AXISCORRMON` to specify the amount of degrees in which the robot should have reached its goal.
-The values of **MaxA1, MaxA2** etc. may be large to allow free movement within the specified joint limits in `AXISCORR`.
+* Edit the parameters within `AXISCORRMON` to specify the overall correction limitation.
+If this limit is exceeded in either of the joint directions, RSI is stopped.
+The values of **MaxA1**, **MaxA2** etc. may be large to allow free movement within the specified joint limits in `AXISCORR`.

 Notice the RSIObject of type `ETHERNET`.
 Within this object is a parameter called **Timeout**.
 This parameter is set to **100** by default.
 The RSI interface operates at `250 Hz` (4ms cycle).
 The **kuka_rsi_hardware_interface** does not have a period configured and is completely driven by the controller's output.
 Every controller RSI output has a IPOC timestamp which increments for every cycle.
 The **kuka_rsi_hardware_interface** will answer as quickly as possible.
 The answer includes the last IPOC received.
 If the connected **PC with ROS** did not manage to answer within the RSI cycle of **4ms**, the IPOC timestamp of RSI has incremented.
 The IPOC included in the answer is not matched and the controller will increment a counter.
 When this counter hits the **Timeout** parameter (**100**), the RSI connection will shut down.
 If this parameter is lowered, the demand for real-time computation will increase.